 2. Consider a list of suppliers

 This stage involves sourcing suppliers and determining their ability to provide the best quality and value for goods or services.
-While this stage seems straightforward, it is vital to find reputable vendors with which whom you can develop a long-term bilateral partnership.
+While this seems straightforward, it’s vital to find reputable vendors with which whom you can develop a long-term bilateral partnership.

 When considering vendors, it’s a good idea to compare all the different options on offer in depth.
 Generally, ideal traits for a reputable supplier are accountability, production capacity, strong ethics, and free-flowing communication.